faojeda/git-papers/journal.md

 #This is my super cool paper

-Written by: ME !
-My affiliation: McGill University
-And all of my friends, who are great.
+Written by: ME ! and all of my friends, who are great.

 ##Introduction